MichaelWalsh/whiteboard-svg-to-png/README.md

  2. If you have a github account, give it a star so I know someone used it. _If not, no worries either._
  3. Place the **batch-convert-svg.ps1** file where you save all of your whiteboard exports.
  4. Open the file with a text editor like notepad and update the location of where you saved Inkscape and Imagemagick.
- 5. Start -> Powershell and type **Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned** press Y to accept
+ 5. Start ➡️ open Powershell and type **Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned**
+ 6. press Y to accept then close the window.
- 6. Now you can right click the batch-convert-svg.ps1 file and select Run with Powershell
+ 7. Now you can right click the batch-convert-svg.ps1 file and select Run with Powershell